ucr-rhic/ucr-rhic.github.io/README.md

 Learn About STAR Data Analysis
 ---------------------------------

-- **Collaboration Meeting Tutorials:** Every STAR collaboration meeting usually has tutorials/presentations on `STAR Data Analysis` during the juniors Day.
-Here are some collections (ordered from intro to advanced):
+**Collaboration Meeting Tutorials:** Every STAR collaboration meeting usually has tutorials/presentations on `STAR Data Analysis` during the juniors Day.
+Here are some collections :
 Note: After you click on the link, you might need to log-in to drupal first in order to see the presentations.

+(Ordered from Intro to Advanced)

   - [Starting Data Analysis on STAR](http://nuclear.ucdavis.edu/~brovko/GettingStarted.pdf)
   - [Basics of a STAR analysis (with source code)](https://drupal.star.bnl.gov/STAR/meetings/star-collaboration-meeting/afternoon-session/star-software-101)